 Rather than constantly evoking the match CBD Vs. THC, it can on the contrary be interesting to consider them together, for their specific and complementary properties.
-But, in this case, would considering the combination of the two cannabinoids rather aim to allow THC toincrease the benefits of CBD or the CBD of limit the disadvantages of THC ?
+But, in this case, would considering the combination of the two cannabinoids rather aim to allow THC toincrease CBD benefits or cannabidiol from limit the disadvantages of THC ?
 Potentially both.

 THC to maximize the effects of CBD

 If you are interested in cannabis and its derivatives, you may have already heard of the entourage effect.
 Not yet fully understood, it nevertheless seems to infer thata cannabinoid alone is not as effective as a cannabinoid in its natural environment.
 Thus, CBD alone would have less broad and pronounced effects than when accompanied by the other terpenes, flavonoids and cannabinoids present in hemp.
 This logically includes THC.
 By combining CBD and THC, the potential for effects would thus be greater than by consuming only one CBD isolate.
 However, as we mentioned above, THC is far from having only beneficial effects on the body.
 Which brings us to our second question.